john-bradshaw/GraphVAE/README.md

 # GraphVAE

 My implementation of [1].
-This implementation is based  on the one at https://github.com/JiaxuanYou/graph-generation, but with a sole focus on molecular graphs.
+This implementation is based  on the one at https://github.com/JiaxuanYou/graph-generation [2], but with a sole focus on molecular graphs.
+Note that we do not completely match the hyperparameters/architectures suggested in [1].

 1. Simonovsky M and Komodakis N (2018)
  GraphVAE: Towards Generation of Small Graphs Using Variational Autoencoders. arXiv [cs.LG].
 Available at: http://arxiv.org/abs/1802.03480.
+2. Jiaxuan You*, Rex Ying*, Xiang Ren, William L. Hamilton, Jure Leskovec,
+GraphRNN: Generating Realistic Graphs with Deep Auto-regressive Model (ICML 2018)

 ## Notation
 `b` the batch size